Palek and Missouri State host Lindenwood

 Springfield, Missouri; Tuesday, 3 p.m.
 EST

-BOTTOM LINE: Missouri State hosts Lindenwood after Keith Palek III scored 27 points in Missouri State’s 63-62 victory against the Oral Roberts Golden Eagles.
+BOTTOM LINE: Missouri State plays Lindenwood after Keith Palek III scored 27 points in Missouri State’s 63-62 win over the Oral Roberts Golden Eagles.

 The Bears are 5-2 in home games.
-Missouri State is seventh in the CUSA scoring 74.9 points while shooting 45.0% from the field.
+Missouri State has a 1-1 record in one-possession games.

-The Lions are 2-4 on the road.
-Lindenwood leads the OVC with 17.6 assists.
-Clayton Jackson paces the Lions with 4.1.
+The Lions have gone 2-4 away from home.
+Lindenwood leads the OVC scoring 84.6 points per game while shooting 47.9%.

-Missouri State makes 45.0% of its shots from the field this season, which is 4.6 percentage points higher than Lindenwood has allowed to its opponents (40.4%).
-Lindenwood averages 6.4 made 3-pointers per game this season, 0.9 fewer makes per game than Missouri State allows.
+Missouri State averages 74.9 points per game, 3.3 more points than the 71.6 Lindenwood allows.
+Lindenwood averages 6.4 made 3-pointers per game this season, 0.9 fewer makes per game than Missouri State gives up.

-TOP PERFORMERS: Kobi Williams is shooting 31.7% from beyond the arc with 1.9 made 3-pointers per game for the Bears, while averaging 12.5 points.
-Palek is shooting 44.7% and averaging 18.4 points.
+TOP PERFORMERS: Palek is shooting 44.7% and averaging 18.4 points for the Bears.
+Kobi Williams is averaging 12.5 points.

-Anias Futrell is shooting 42.2% from beyond the arc with 2.5 made 3-pointers per game for the Lions, while averaging 15.5 points, 5.1 rebounds and 1.6 steals.
-Jadis Jones is shooting 66.3% and averaging 15.9 points over the last 10 games.
+Jadis Jones is averaging 15.9 points and 7.6 rebounds for the Lions.
+Anias Futrell is averaging 15.3 points, 5.3 rebounds and 1.8 steals over the past 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.